chrosson/userscripts/_posts/articles/2013-05-06-realms-of-the-gods.md

 Surprise surprise, this removes all of those links we looked so hard for last time.
 Note we get a list in the console output - this is what allows us to 'chain' jQuery commands.
 So...

 `$('#search_results a[href^="showthread"]').remove().text()`
-We have chained on the 'text' command.
+We have chained on the `text` command.
 We now remove the elements and get the text from them all.
 Note that we've got a string back in the JS console this time so we can't chain any more commands on the end.
 But how do we know when we can and can't!?
-Well, we look at the documentation - jQAPI gives '.remove(selector) → jQuery' and '.text() → String'.
+Well, we look at the documentation - jQAPI gives `.remove(selector) → jQuery` and `.text() → String`.
 Well that makes sense - if we get a jQuery thing back, we can chain more jQuery commands on it.
 Careful though...

 `$('#search_results a[href^="showthread"]').text('1234').css('color', 'red')`
-Scroll down a bit on the page for the text command and we see '.text(textString) → jQuery'. jQuery behaves differently depending on what you want to do.
+Scroll down a bit on the page for the text command and we see `.text(textString) → jQuery`. jQuery behaves differently depending on what you want to do.
 Logically, if you're setting the text you might want to set something else.
 Let's move onto something more interesting...

 	$('#search_results a[href^="showthread"]').map(function (i, elt) {
       return $(elt).attr('href')
     })
 We've got each of our link elements.
 We then use the map command...which apparently *Pass\[es\] each element in the current matched set through a function, producing a new jQuery object containing the return values.* Bit opaque.
 All we're doing is going through each element and getting the `href` attribute, i.e. where we link to.
-Note that to get jQuery functions on the plain DOM element we had to 'wrap' it in jQuery.
+Note that to get jQuery functions on the plain DOM element we had to wrap it in jQuery.
 We can actually rephrase the above:

     var eltList = $('#search_results a[href^="showthread"]');
     var hrefList = [];